COVID-19 Update: Our team is conducting consultations by phone & video. In-person appointments are also available in select locations. Learn More

 Here’s why filing a consumer proposal is a great solution for many people, when compared to other debt-relief alternatives:

-There are some cons that come along with filing for a consumer proposal, as this may not be the best option for everyone.
+There are some cons that you need to consider when filing for a consumer proposal, and this may not be the best option for everyone.

 A consumer proposal will usually take longer to complete than a bankruptcy.
 By lowering your monthly payment through a consumer proposal, you are paying your creditors back over a longer period of time.
 However, if your financial situation improves, you can pay off a proposal early by increasing your payment and frequency or with a lump sum.